Mateja Kežman: Marriages and children

 While playing with Radnički Pirot during the mid 1990s, 17-year-old Kežman began dating high school student Emilija.
 The two married in 2002 and had three children: son Lazar, daughter Aleksandra, and another son Jakov.
 The couple's April 2012 separation was followed by a protracted divorce legal proceeding over division of assets.
-The financial terms of the divorce were finalized in 2015 with Emilija Kežman receiving multiple properties in Herceg Novi, Montenegro that she has since reportedly been monetizing as touristic rentals.
+The financial terms of the divorce were finalized in 2015 with Emilija Kežman receiving multiple properties in Herceg Novi, Montenegro that she has reportedly since been monetizing as touristic rentals.